Note: This post may contain affiliate sales links. Please see my full disclosure policy for details.

 Mini Red Velvet Cake Specific Ingredient Run Down

-Flour – For this cake I used good old fashioned all purpose flour.
+Flour - For this cake, I used good old-fashioned all-purpose flour.
 I tried making this cake with a cake flour substitute.
 Each time the result was an epic fail.
-In the end, I use standard old fashioned all purpose flour, from which I will never stray from again.
+In the end, I use standard old-fashioned all-purpose flour, from which I will never stray again.

-Red Food Coloring – Red velvet cakes were originally made with beet root to achieve the red color.
-Now days most bakers use food coloring, including me.
+Red Food Coloring - Red velvet cakes were originally made with beetroot to achieve a red color.
+Nowadays most bakers use food coloring, including me.
 There are two types of red food coloring, gel and regular.
 The gel food coloring is much more concentrated than the regular version.
 If you use the regular food coloring, you will need to double the amount used.

 Let's talk Mini Red Velvet Cakes